cherylcourt/ndp4/README.md

 on [html5rocks](http://www.html5rocks.com/en/tutorials/speed/animations/) regarding speeding up animations.
 I did not really see any significant gains in performance, but thought I'd leave it in since it also didn't seem to hurt the performance and perhaps it would help on certain machines (e.g. if they were slower somehow?)

-_note: due to the limitations of the grunt packages used and my understanding of them the files in the views directory were not minified and I thought leaving the project in its original directory structure would be easier for grading_
+* combined and minifed css files in views/css
+* minified pizza.html

 Notes
 -----